DevExpress-Examples/how-to-apply-conditional-formatting-to-grid-cells-in-win-dashboard/Readme.md

 <!-- default file list end -->
 # Dashboard for WinForms - How to Apply Conditional Formatting to Grid Cells

-The following example demonstrates how to apply conditional formatting to Grid cells.
+The following example shows how to apply conditional formatting to Grid cells.

 ## Examples Structure